eliheuer/GTL001/fontbakery/fontbakery-report.md

 	- Glyph name: b	Contours detected: 1	Expected: 2

 	- Glyph name: d	Contours detected: 1	Expected: 2

-	- Glyph name: e	Contours detected: 1	Expected: 2

-	- And 22 more.
+	- And 24 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: contour-count]